-A team from the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) lauded the MJ-school's student and faculty excellence and innovative programs in recommending re-accreditation – saying the school "continues to retain its status as a leading journalism education institution in the U.S., moving forward with a more digitally focused curriculum and innovative programs such as the Reese News Lab and continuing to produce top-flight journalists and scholars."
+A team from the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) lauded the UNC School of Media and Journalism's student and faculty excellence and innovative programs in recommending re-accreditation – saying the school "continues to retain its status as a leading journalism education institution in the U.S., moving forward with a more digitally focused curriculum and innovative programs such as the Reese News Lab and continuing to produce top-flight journalists and scholars."

 The ACEJMC team visited Chapel Hill Feb.
 8-11, 2015, to evaluate how we are meeting its accrediting standards.